 We are delighted to feature an interview with Patrick Regan OBE, the founder and CEO of urban and youth work charity XLP.
 Since its beginning in 1996, XLP has grown from working in a single school to operating in over 75 schools and numerous communities across Southwark, Lewisham, Greenwich, Tower Hamlets, Newham, Islington, Camden and Lambeth.
 In the early days, Patrick began by hosting a lunch-time club on school premises that taught the kids about their own heroes, and in particular how those heroes behaved.
 Today, on a day-to-day basis, XLP has projects dealing with a wide variety of issues including gang culture, anger management and violence, poverty, prejudice, racism and image and identity.

-For an example of the impact XLP makes, read Sephton's story: "When it comes to anger, anger is like a driving force to hide the emotions that you are actually going through.
+This quote from one of the people that XLP works with gives an idea of the impact that the chairty has: "When it comes to anger, anger is like a driving force to hide the emotions that you are actually going through.
 I got rejected and rejection is a pain, so I put up these walls and anger in the forefront of it all.
 I wanted people to fear me so they couldn't really see me.
 So my anger was a lie."

 Why did you set up XLP?